RegRNALab/regrnalab.github.io/research/index.md

 only in recent years has the sheer scale of regulatory capabilities of non-coding RNAs been truly envisioned.

-In our lab we use bioinformatic and genomic data analysis tools to understand the evolution of gene regulatory mechanisms underlying the phenotypic diversity and cell differentiation in multicellular eukaryotes.
+We use bioinformatic and genomic data analysis tools to understand the evolution of gene regulatory mechanisms underlying the phenotypic diversity and cell differentiation in multicellular eukaryotes.

-To do this we use a number of models that span different evolutionary scales, including many important mexican endemic species.
+We have a special interest in the evolutionary dynamics of non coding RNA molecules.
+To better understand their changes across time we study a number of biological models that span different evolutionary scales, including many mexican species of plants and animals.

 Find out more in about our [projects](/projects/).